gdbroman/broman.blog/posts/copilot.md

 ---

-*If you're wondering where the 90% stat is coming from, the coding channel Fireship did a [YouTube poll](https://www.youtube.com/post/UgkxVUxLUaQwTZdhvHzXp1wjnSUdAD0vd6zp).
-Perhaps not super representative of practicing software engineers at large, but with 1.5M subscribers, it's saying something.*
+<sup>1</sup> *If you're wondering where the 90% stat is coming from, the coding channel Fireship did a [YouTube poll](https://www.youtube.com/post/UgkxVUxLUaQwTZdhvHzXp1wjnSUdAD0vd6zp).
+Perhaps not super representative of practicing software engineers at large (should have been a third "student" option), but with 1.5M subscribers, it's saying something.*